spandanbhandari/todo/README.md

 # To-Do App

 Welcome to the To-Do App repository!
-This project is designed to help users organize their tasks efficiently and effectively.
+This project is designed to help users organize their tasks efficiently and effectively using Python.

 ## Features

 - Add, edit, and delete tasks.
 - Mark tasks as completed.
-- View tasks by categories or due dates.
+- View pending and completed tasks.
-- Responsive and user-friendly interface.
+- Lightweight and user-friendly command-line interface.

 ## Installation